dtscott9/SW-Project/README.md

 # Future Work

 * Cleanup display of info so it's easier to read.
-* Add pictures to the characters that do not an image.
+* Add pictures to the characters that do not have an image.
 * Add other menu options to display other info such as planets or starships.